utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Managing team logins

 By default, Postman only supports Service Provider (Postman) initiated logins for Postman Professional or Enterprise teams using SSO.
-Your team must use the [Enterprise login page](https://identity.getpostman.com/enterprise/login) in order to sign in to Postman.
+Your team must use the [Enterprise login page](https://identity.getpostman.com/enterprise/login) to sign in to Postman.
 If you require users be able to sign in from your SSO portal, you can generate and copy the Relay state from your [SSO configuration](#configuring-the-identity-provider-details) and save it in your IdP configuration.
 This ensures an extra level of security when logins are initiated through a source unknown to Postman.

 ### Removing team access

 You must [remove users from your team in Postman](/docs/administration/managing-your-team/managing-your-team/#removing-team-members) to prevent access to shared resources.
 When you remove a user from your team, you'll still retain access to any data they have shared with the team.
-You'll also be able to reassign their personal workspaces and the data within them to a remaining team member so that the team doesn't lose access to any unshared work.
+You'll also be able to reassign their personal workspaces and the data within them to a remaining team member.
+This way the team doesn't lose access to any unshared work.

 ## Troubleshooting